-If I was simply understood my car warranty and what it covered, I could have taken my car into the shop by July 6, 2019, gotten the clicking sound taken care of for free, plus anything else the computer found wrong.
+If I simply understood my car warranty and what it covered, I could have taken my car into the shop by July 6, 2019.
+I would have gotten the clicking sound taken care of for free.
+Plus fixed anything else the computer found wrong.

 Know Your Car Warranty Basics, Dummy

 A car is an ongoing expense that acts as a drag to your path to financial freedom.
 It’s imperative to not only know your car warranty terms, but also be really in tune with your car.